anthonyamar/my-second-brain/Ideas/Incubator/The Pi-Dive.md

 Not the kind of computer with wich I'm writing this plot obviously, but a diving computer. 😏

-It's like a watch that you put on your wrist and it is used to display very useful informations during your such as the depth, the time, the temperature, your security curve and the time at current depth without making decompressions stops, your ascent rate, your remaining time at the decompression and other features that make you safer underwater.
+It's like a watch that you put on your wrist and it is used to display very useful informations during your dive such as the depth, the time, the temperature, your security curve and the time at current depth without making decompressions stops, your ascent rate, your remaining time at the decompression and other features that make you safer underwater.

 These are mandatory once you start exceeding 10 to 15 dives or start to pass your FFESSM level 2 or PADI Advanced, because you start to go deeper and experience your first decompression stops.